mparchment/salsabil-io/src/content/blog/hadith.md

 This book is al-Bayhaqi's introduction to his magisterial *al-Sunan al-Kubra*, recommended by Ahmad Ma'bad 'Abd al-Karim and Hatim al-'Awni.
 It consists of three parts: the first consits of central and peripheral discussions in hadith including the veracity of isolated transmission, paraphrased transmission, tadlis, the traits of a reliable narrator, and the use of mursal reports.
 The second part comprises discussions on legal theory including consensus, ijtihad, mafhum al-mukhalafah, and hadith which apparently contradict each other.
 The third part mentions the virtues of acquiring knowledge, the rank of scholars, and the etiquettes of students.

-- *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi

 - *Khulasat al-Ta'sil* by Hatim al-’Awni

 This book must be accompanied by the author’s recorded commentary.
 It is a concise treatise on the principles of criticizing and praising narrators is essential for understanding hadith evaluation.
+Also listen to three excellent recorded series on narrator criticism by Abdullah al-Sa’d: *al-Qawa’id*, *al-Dawabit*, and *al-Mubahith fi'l-Jarh wa al-Ta’dil*.
 At this point, begin reading through various su'alat works:

 - *Al-'Ilal wa-Ma'rifat al-Rijal li-Ahmad* by 'Abdullah b.
 Ahmad
 - *Al-'Ilal wa-Ma'rifat al-Rijal 'an al-Imam Ahmad* by al-Marrudhi